Transverse superconducting diode without parity and time-reversal violation

-In summary, we have demonstrated that a DC bias can generally induce a tunable transverse SDE and USC in anisotropic superconductors.
-Our proposal harnesses intrinsic material properties and the underdeveloped multi-terminal design~\cite{zeng2025transverse} to achieve tunable nonreciprocal superconducting transport without explicit symmetry breaking.
-We expect that our design protocol significantly improves the accessibility of nonreciprocal phenomena in superconducting systems, and also provides a new paradigm for designing novel superconducting devices.
+\emph{Conclusion and discussion.}---In summary, we have demonstrated that a DC bias can generally induce a tunable transverse SDE and USC in anisotropic superconductors.
+Our proposal harnesses intrinsic material anisotropy and the underdeveloped multi-terminal design~\cite{gupta2023gate,zeng2025transverse} to achieve tunable nonreciprocal superconducting transport without explicit $\mathcal{T}$ and $\mathcal{P}$ symmetry breaking.
+We anticipate that our design protocol will significantly improve the accessibility of nonreciprocal phenomena in superconducting systems, and provide a new paradigm for designing novel nonreciprocal superconducting devices.

-Throughout this work, we assume the $j_{bias}$ is injected from control terminals.
-However, we note that it can also be created from the Meissner effect as screening currents \cite{tinkham2004introduction}, without extra terminals.
+Throughout this work, we assume the $j_{bias}$ is injected from external terminals.
+However, it can also be created from the Meissner effect as screening currents \cite{tinkham2004introduction}, without extra terminals.
 This observation suggests different designs for CGOST, leaving room for future exploration.